ipld/interface-ipld-format/README.md

 `IpldNode` is a previously deserialized binary blob.

-Returns an `Buffer` with the serialized version of the given IPLD Node.
+Returns a [Uint8Array] with the serialized version of the given IPLD Node.

 #### `util.deserialize(binaryBlob)`